Billionaire goes all-in on Cal Neva Resort & Casino

 When the owner of Cal Neva Resort & Casino in Crystal Bay filed for bankruptcy in June 2016, the move touched off a prolonged court battle that has kept the storied property in limbo and shuttered.

-The filing by debtor New Cal-Neva Lodge LLC of St. Helena, California, led creditors to line up for millions of dollars owed to them for financing purposes or services rendered for a highly touted renovation project.
+The filing by debtor New Cal-Neva Lodge LLC of St. Helena, Calif., led creditors to line up for millions of dollars owed to them for financing purposes or services rendered for a highly touted renovation project.

 Roughly 18 months later, the major creditors in the case are about to get paid, provided a deal with an investment firm backed by Oracle Corp. co-founder Larry Ellison gets wrapped up by Jan.
 10, 2018.

-Documents filed with the United States Bankruptcy Court in Reno show Lawrence Investments LLC will pay $35.8 million for the Cal Neva Resort & Casino, which straddles the California and Nevada border.
+Documents filed with the United States Bankruptcy Court in Reno show Lawrence Investments LLC will pay $35.8 million for Cal Neva Resort & Casino, which straddles the California and Nevada border.

 The bulk of the cash is designated to Hall CA-NV LLC, a Texas-based limited liability company that arranged financing for the renovation project.

 As a result of the agreement between Lawrence Investments and creditors, Hall will receive “the approximate sum of $26,885,000,” bankruptcy court documents showed.

 The Penta Building Group of Las Vegas, which was the general contractor for the renovation project, as well its sub-contractors and D4US LLC of Incline Village, will receive $8,025,000 to settle their claims in the case.
 The bulk of that money goes to Penta Building Group, which had filed a claim of about $7.1 million with the bankruptcy court.

 The agreement marks a stark turnaround from a few weeks ago when the sale appeared to be doomed, bankruptcy court documents showed.